Last Updated on September 11, 2021 by Jim Ferri

 I also found more magnificent scenery after I turned back towards the Great Glen.
 There I headed southward once again, now towards Glasgow to spend the night.
 Tomorrow morning I’d be heading back to England…and planning more road trips.

-And a Wee Bit of History…
+And, Finally, a Wee Bit of History…

-Skye has a place in history since it most famous “visitor” was Bonnie Prince Charlie.
+Skye has a place in history since its most famous “visitor” was Bonnie Prince Charlie.
 After his army was defeated at Culloden outside Inverness, Charlie was chased for five months through the Highlands.
 He escaped to Skye disguised as a maidservant, later making his way to France.

 The word “bonnie” simply meant handsome.
 (And since you’re undoubtedly wondering… Prince Charlie’s full name was Charles Edward Louis John Casimir Sylvester Severino Maria Stuart.
 Try fitting that on a passport.)